jeremymatt/code_evaluation_challenge-IXIS/README.md

 I implemented a dense backpropagation neural network in Keras with the ability to flexibly choose the number of hidden layers and the number of neurons in each hidden layer.
 I trained the network using a random 60/20/20 train/validation/test split.
 I performed an informal parameter sweep of number of layers, number of hidden neurons, learning rate, and dropout.
 The final parameters I selected were one hidden layer with five hidden neurons, learning rate equal to 0.0005, and dropout of 0.0.
 I tried both the Adam and RMSprop optimizers; RMSprop appeared to perform slightly better.
 Using ReLU vs. a sigmoid activation function for the hidden layer(s) did not appear to significantly affect performance.
 I did not perform formal optimizer selection or formal parameter selection due to time constraints and because the informal parameter selection did not have a strong effect on overall performance in terms of accuracy, precision, and recall on the test set.

 ## 2.4 Support Vector Machine
 I implemented a support vector machine (SVM) using scikit-learn.
-The out-of-box performance was worse than that of either backpropagation or random forest so I elected not to pursue SVM further.
+The out-of-box performance was no better than that of either backpropagation or random forest so I elected not to pursue SVM further.

 ## 2.5 Random Forest
 I implemented random forest using the built-in scikit-learn package.
 Based on an informal parameter sweep, the number of predictors and the max depth of each predictor seemed to cause a precision/recall tradeoff.
 I performed a parameter sweep with the number of estimators set to 5, 15, 25, 35, 45, and 55 and with max depths of 1-19 (Figure 2).
 Based on  this curve, 35 estimators with a max depth of 10 appeared to be a reasonable tradeoff between precision (~40%) and recall (~60%).
 The scikit-learn random forest package includes an estimate of feature importance.
 Using these settings, I conducted feature selection by repeatedly training a new random forest model and then dropping the least-important feature.
 I repeated this until the ratio of most important feature to least important feature was less than 10.
 As this progressed, I plotted precision and recall vs the number of features removed.

 <INSERT FIG2>
-Figure 2: Random Forest overview
+Figure 2: Random Forest parameter sweep

 # 3 Results